mura-orz/xcp1/README.md

   - escape-sequence
   - universal-character-name
 - basic-s-char:
-  - any member of the translation character set except the u+0022 quotation mark, u+005c reverse solidus, or new-line character
+  - any member of the translation character set except the U+0022 QUOTATION MARK, U+005cCrREVERSE SOLIDUS, or new-line character
 - raw-string:
   - " d-char-sequence? ( r-char-sequence? ) d-char-sequence? "
 - r-char-sequence:
   - r-char
   - r-char-sequence r-char
 - r-char:
-  - any member of the translation character set, except a u+0029 right parenthesis followed by the initial d-char-sequence (which may be empty) followed by a u+0022 quotation mark
+  - any member of the translation character set, except a U+0029 RIGHT PARENTHESIS followed by the initial d-char-sequence (which may be empty) followed by a U+0022 QUOTATION MARK
 - d-char-sequence:
   - d-char
   - d-char-sequence d-char
 - d-char:
   - any member of the basic character set except:
-    - u+0020 space, u+0028 left parenthesis, u+0029 right parenthesis, u+005c reverse solidus, u+0009 character tabulation, u+000b line tabulation, u+000c form feed, and new-line
+    - U+0020 SPACE, U+0028 LEFT PARENTHESIS, U+0029 RIGHT PARENTHESIS, U+005cCrREVERSE SOLIDUS, U+0009 CHARACTER TABULATION, U+000B LINE TABULATION, U+000C FORM FEED, and new-line
 - boolean-literal:
   - true
   - false